shakacode/react_on_rails/docs/basics/webpack-configuration.md

 # Webpack Configuration: custom setup for Webpack or rails/webpacker?

+## Webpack vs. rails/webpacker

+[Webpack](https://webpack.js.org) is the JavaScript npm package that prepares all your client-side assets.
+The Rails asset pipeline used to be the preferable way to prepare client-side assets.

+[rails/webpacker](https://github.com/rails/webpacker) is the Ruby gem that mainly gives us 2 things:

+1. View helpers for placing the Webpack bundles on your Rails views.
+React on Rails depends on these view helpers.
+2. A layer of abstraction on top of Webpack customization.
+This is great for demo projects, but most real world projects will want a customized version of Webpack.

+# React on Rails

 Version 9 of React on Rails added support for the rails/webpacker view helpers so that Webpack produced assets would no longer pass through the Rails asset pipeline.
 As part of this change, React on Rails added a configuration option to support customization of the node_modules directory.
 This allowed React on Rails to support the rails/webpacker configuration of the Webpack configuration.

 A key decision in your use React on Rails is whether you go with the rails/webpacker default setup or the traditional React on Rails setup of putting all your client side files under the `/client` directory.
 While there are technically 2 independent choices involved, the directory structure and the mechanism of Webpack configuration, for simplicity sake we'll assume that these choices go together.